 Home care recommendations for implant care

 The electric toothbrushes have shown to dirupt bioflim better than a manual brush due to the ability to generate more brush strokes than the human hand.
 Irrespective of the choice of the toothbrush, patients are advised to brush for a full two minutes with a soft bristle brush.
 The end tuft brushes are great for those hard to reach areas of reaching around the sometime bulky contours of implant crowns.
+If you are wondering about the best electric toothbrush to suit your teeth read some reviews here.

 The water flossers have shown to disrupt the bacteria in pocket depths measuring up to 6mm deep.
 However, this is a technique sensitive approach to interproximal care.
 Patients should be educated about proper techniques and be advised to use water flossers on a low pressure setting.
 Other recommendations include products promoting gingival stimulation such as rubber tip stimulators, soft picks and proxabrushes with plastic wires.
 Ensure to select a type of dental flow that won’t shred or leave the particles behind as it may lead to implantitis.